 We conduct our annual impairment test as of October 1st of each year and have determined there was no impairment as of October 1, 2023, as we determined that the estimated fair values of our reporting units exceeded their carrying values on that date.
 Other events and changes in circumstances may also require goodwill to be tested for impairment between annual measurement dates.
-As of June 29, 2024, we do not believe that circumstances have occurred that indicate impairment of our goodwill is more-likely-than-not.
+As of September 28, 2024, we do not believe there were indicators of impairment requiring an interim test.
 In the event we determine that an interim goodwill impairment review is required in a future period, the review may result in an impairment charge, which would have a negative impact on our results of operations.